Agoriz/.github/profile/README.md

 Looking ahead, Agoriz will expand its portfolio to include tools for identity sovereignty, decentralized marketplaces, and privacy-preserving financial services.

-## Why Open Source

-Transparency and community empowerment are core to our mission.

-All our projects are open-source, audited, and free for anyone to use, contribute to, and build upon.

-We believe trust is earned through code, not marketing.

 ## Join Us

 Agoriz is more than technology — it’s a commitment to reclaim digital freedom.